WICG/aom/explainer.md

 This would allow the relationship to be expressed naturally.

+This API is being discussed in [issue #3513](https://github.com/whatwg/html/issues/3515#issuecomment-413716944) on the WHATWG HTML repository.

 ### Custom Elements APIs

 We propose that Custom Element authors be able to provide static, default semantics